-4.4.1 Compare the proposed tuition rate (both domestic and international) with that of similar programs in the Campus Alberta system and in other relevant jurisdictions.
-(Consult with the Ministry as needed).

-4.4.3 What additional financial costs (e.g., fees, books, equipment, travel for research or conferences, etc.) are students likely to incur as part of this program?
+- 4.4.1 Compare the proposed tuition rate (both domestic and international) with that of similar programs in the Campus Alberta system and in other relevant jurisdictions.
+(Consult with the Ministry as needed). - 4.4.2 Does the proposed tuition fall within the Tuition Fee Regulation?
+Yes; or No - 4.4.3 What additional financial costs (e.g., fees, books, equipment, travel for research or conferences, etc.) are students likely to incur as part of this program?